 The Nike + Run Club app is an excellent gamification example that brings people together through the power of community.
 This app allows users to personalize their own training program based on their current level.
 It also allows you to compete in challenges to win trophies and badges.
 This app does well in engaging the competitive spirit of the user, drawing them back to the Nike brand time and again.

-Leveraging the right gamification strategy can drive massive engagement for your business.
+Leveraging the right gamification marketing strategy can drive massive engagement for your business.
 Take the time to experiment until you find the right strategy perfectly suited to your brand.
 While the above list of gamification examples is by no means all-inclusive, it should give you an idea of the type of strategies you can leverage starting today.